Voilett-Roze/asus/Disk-formatting.md

-# Guide to disk formatting with ASUS-WRT Merlin
+# Guide to disk formatting with Asuswrt-Merlin

 Learn how ASUS routers can be used to directly repartition and format attached USB disks from the command line.
 Follow a step-by-step guide or use a simple interactive menu-based script to automatically format disks to ext2, ext3, ext4 filesystem.
 Disks larger than 2TB aren't supported due to [partition table size limits](#partition-tables).